SOUTH CAROLINA CRIMINAL DEFENSE LAWYER

 Common collateral consequences include:

 In many cases, protecting your record and long-term future is just as important as the outcome in court.
-A good defense plan considers both.
+A good South Carolina criminal defense lawyer’s plan considers both.

-Because consequences can escalate quickly and depend heavily on the facts, the sooner you speak with a lawyer, the more options you may have.
+Because consequences can escalate quickly and depend heavily on the facts, the sooner you speak with a South Carolina criminal defense lawyer, the more options you may have.

 Criminal Defense Legal Fees and What Affects Cost